jujhars13/k8s-kind-load-testing/README.md

 ### Things that bit me in the behind

 - The version of `http-echo` published on [Docker hub](https://hub.docker.com/r/hashicorp/http-echo) is way behind the version in the [Github repo](https://github.com/hashicorp/http-echo).
 The code in the repo allows for the setting of the `ECHO_TEXT` env var and not the Docker hub mandatory `-text` option
+- Struggled with nginx admission webhook for kind, apparently it's an issue with the tolerations of the nginx config in the latest versions of kind - had to write a manifest patch for nginx ingress to get around issue

 ## ToDo